WSDOT/WBFL/Readme.md

 Clone the repository into **drive letter**:/ARP/ and create an environment variable ARPDIR to this folder.

+#### Objective Grid
+WBFL forms the basis of the BridgeLink application suite.
+If your intent is to build the BridgeLink suite, you will need the Stingray ObjectiveGrid library from Preforce software.
+If you do not have ObjectiveGrid, you can still build the BridgeLink suite by following these steps:

+1. Open WBFL\Include\WBFLGrid.h and uncomment the #define _NOGRID macro
+2. Create a C:\Program Files\Preforce\Stingray Stuido 2021.1\Src folder
+3. Copy the dummy props file WBFL\SS-X64-PropSheet16.props into that folder.

+This will permit you to build the code.
+The substitute grid code does not simulate grid functionality.
+Dialogs and windows that use ObjectiveGrid are likely to crash the application when using the substitute code.

+The no-grid option is not well maintained.
+If you find that some methods are missing, please stub them out and submit a pull request.

 ## Authors
 This project is jointly developed by the Washington State and Texas Departments of Transportation